Arizona GOP Says It Will Stop Mark Kelly, Husband Of Shooting Survivor Gabby Giffords, ‘Dead In His Tracks’

 The Republican Party of Arizona is facing national criticism after making a vow to stop Mark Kelly, husband of shooting survivor Gabby Giffords, “dead in his tracks.”

-The wording was used in a fundraising email sent this week by Arizona GOP Chair Kelly Ward, who accused Kelly of trying to take guns away from people.
-As NBC News noted, Kelly has been pushing for gun reform since his wife, then-U.S. Congresswoman Gabby Giffords, was shot in the head during a 2011 mass shooting attack in Tuscon that left six people dead.
-Giffords was the target of the shooting, which was described as an assassination attempt and that claimed the lives of a federal judge and many others at a campaign event.
+The wording was used in a fundraising email sent this week by Arizona GOP Chair Kelli Ward, who accused Kelly of trying to take guns away from people.
+As NBC News noted, Kelly has been pushing for gun reform since his wife, who was then a U.S. congresswoman, was shot in the head during a 2011 mass shooting attack in Tuscon that left six people dead.
+Giffords was the target of the shooting, which was described as an assassination attempt that claimed the lives of a federal judge and many others at a campaign event.

 In the email this week, Ward used what many called incendiary language toward Giffords’ husband.